-The text appearance in a view can be modified via the $Format \Rightarrow Font...$ alignment window menu.
+The text appearance in a view can be modi ed via the Format Font... alignment window menu.
 This setting applies for all alignment and annotation text except for that displayed in tool-tips.
 Additionally, font size and spacing can be adjusted rapidly by clicking the middle mouse button and dragging across the alignment window.